erikerhardt/flightsABQ17/README.md

 # flightsABQ17

-This package contains information about all flights that departed from ABQ in 2017 (through November): 17,460 flights in total.
+This package contains information about all flights that departed from ABQ from 2008 through 2017 (through November): 285,541 flights in total.
 To help understand what causes delays, it also includes a number of other useful datasets:

 * `weather`: hourly meterological data for each airport